Streamlining the farmer’s walk 2X per week spawns gangsta-like power

 What has the farmer’s walk done for me lately?

 As a personal trainer, I aim to perform (and teach) all moves in rock solid form.
 My own posture is pretty efficient.
 But, streamlining with this move 2X per week (for 15 minutes) spawned gangsta-like power and diversity.
-I feel taller.
+I feel taller and straighter in my spine.
+You will too.

 Is the farmer’s walk/farmer’s carry a good core strengthener?

-TIP #1: Our core needs to be trained and maintained in standing and sitting positions too.
+TIP #1: Our core needs to be trained and maintained in standing, sitting, and walking positions too.
 Training our core by doing crunches does very little to bring about a strong, tall frame.
-Crunches will not hold us up.
+Crunches will never hold us up.
+They’re not bad.
+But, they’re not the big picture, and they are not body functional because they do not support our frame.
+On that note, if you want a strong core, consider the eternal hero, the plank.

 Let’s get busy.